joaquimserafim/tiny-eventemitter/README.md

 [![Build Status](https://travis-ci.org/joaquimserafim/tiny-eventemitter.png?branch=master)](https://travis-ci.org/joaquimserafim/tiny-eventemitter)

-Tiny and very simples eventemitter that can be used in Node.js but the major target is to use the browser.
+Tiny and very simples eventemitter that can be used in Node.js but the major target is to use in the browser with browserify.

 ##Desc